Yuvrajchandra/CryptoZombies-Solidity-Notes/README.md

 So while there are other ways you can use modifiers, one of the most common use-cases is to add a quick require check before a function executes.

 In the case of onlyOwner, adding this modifier to a function makes it so only the owner of the contract (you, if you deployed it) can call that function.
+### Gas — the fuel Ethereum DApps run on
+In Solidity, your users have to pay every time they execute a function on your DApp using a currency called gas.
+Users buy gas with Ether (the currency on Ethereum), so your users have to spend ETH in order to execute functions on your DApp.

+How much gas is required to execute a function depends on how complex that function's logic is.
+Each individual operation has a gas cost based roughly on how much computing resources will be required to perform that operation (e.g. writing to storage is much more expensive than adding two integers).
+The total gas cost of your function is the sum of the gas costs of all its individual operations.

+Because running functions costs real money for your users, code optimization is much more important in Ethereum than in other programming languages.
+If your code is sloppy, your users are going to have to pay a premium to execute your functions — and this could add up to millions of dollars in unnecessary fees across thousands of users.
+### Why is gas necessary?
+Ethereum is like a big, slow, but extremely secure computer.
+When you execute a function, every single node on the network needs to run that same function to verify its output — thousands of nodes verifying every function execution is what makes Ethereum decentralized, and its data immutable and censorship-resistant.

+The creators of Ethereum wanted to make sure someone couldn't clog up the network with an infinite loop, or hog all the network resources with really intensive computations.
+So they made it so transactions aren't free, and users have to pay for computation time as well as storage.